 Multiple studies point to the same thing: Recognizing words is one of the MOST critical factors in early reading and later success.
 And that is what Phonics does!
 Phonics helps kids recognize words, making it one of the MOST IMPORTANT first step in learning reading.

-There are broadly two main methodology in learning phonics, Analytics and Synthetic.
-Today we will understand what is the differences between these 2 methodology and whether one is indeed more effective than the other.
+There are broadly two main methodologies in learning phonics, Analytics and Synthetic.
+Today we will understand what are the differences between these 2 methodologies and whether one is indeed more effective than the other.

 What is Synthetic Phonics?

-Example: In the word cat, children learn to identify three individual phonemes using the synthetic phonics method: “C”, “A”, “T” that can be blended back together to produce a word.
+Example: In the word cat, children learn to identify three individual phonemes using the synthetic phonics method: “C”, “A”, “T” which can be blended back together to produce a word.